-4.2.1 Appointment and jurisdiction OOs are appointed by their organizing NAC on behalf of the FAI.
+4.2.1 Appointment and jurisdiction OOs are appointed by their organizing NAC and act within its jurisdiction.
+OOs may also serve within the jurisdiction of a controlling NAC when authorized by the controlling NAC to do so (see 4.1b).

 Directors of competitions sanctioned by FAI or a NAC may act as OOs for badge or record flights undertaken during a competition.